vitringr/vault/nodes/Scorched Earth Strategy.md

 # Scorched Earth Strategy

-Destroying useful resources while retreating from an area.

----

-The goal is to leave the enemy with nothing of value in the area.
+Desctruction of useful resources, leaving the enemy with nothing of value.